 Ministry Group SMS Text Messaging

-For the development of community, if a ministry staff person is on Twitter the IT department will put links to Twitter accounts on the church website as an additional method for people to connect and get to know the leaders of the church and be able to follow a particular ministry or ministry team member.
+For the development of expanding the influence in our community, ministry staff may opt to include their personal social media account links added to their staff bios on the church website.
+The DEPARTMENT NAME will put links to social media accounts on the church website as an additional method for people to connect and get to know the leaders of the church and be able to follow a particular ministry or ministry team member.

 The church website is created, maintained, and serviced by the CHURCH NAME HERE (DEPARTMENT NAME HERE).
 Departmental and individual websites created by staff should be reviewed and approved by the DEPARTMENT NAME HERE.
 For further details reference the Church Website Policy.

-Blogs (also called Weblogs) are a popular way of sharing resources, thoughts, links, and stories in a format that can vary from paragraphs of text to audio recordings (podcasts), and video recordings (vidcasts).
+Blogs are a popular way of sharing resources, thoughts, links, and stories in a format that can vary from paragraphs of text to audio and video recordings.
 Overall, blogs are an incredibly helpful way to share “beyond the website” in a format that’s typically casual, personable and freely accessible.
 Blogs should be presented to the DEPARTMENT NAME HERE for approval and inclusion on the main CHURCH NAME HERE website.

 The church policy on confidentiality applies to blogs.
 Personal information shared can present yourself, someone else, or the church in a bad or compromised light.
 Most often when it comes to image and words of communication, perception becomes reality, so we must be careful in regards to what and how we communicate so that our intention is not misunderstood.
 An abundance of caution and common sense is required.